coverclock/com-diag-diminuto/README.md

 # Trademarks

-"Digital Aggregates Corporation" is a registered trademark of the Digital Aggregates Corporation, Arvada, Colorado USA.
+"Digital Aggregates Corporation" is a registered trademark of the Digital Aggregates Corporation, Arvada, Colorado, USA.

 "Chip Overclock" is a registered trademark of John Sloan, Arvada, Colorado, USA.